CESNET/metacentrum-user-docs/docs/data/data-sharing/index.md

 ### Identity in running jobs

-When creatingfiles within running jobs, it is necessary to have the following lines within your batch script:
+When creating files within running jobs, it is necessary to have the following lines within your batch script:

 ```
 #!/bin/bash